urbonegi/ethereum_workshop/workshop_tutorial.md

 top right corner: select `Custom RPC`.
 Then create new network by entering Ganache RPC: `http://127.0.0.1:7545`.
 Once saved - local testing account index 0 should be visible in the dashboard.
-You can add other accounts to the MetaMask from your Ganache dev-accounts list (first two accounts are worth adding to MetaMask to best demonstrate this tutorial example).
+You can add other accounts to the MetaMask from your Ganache dev-accounts list.

-## Smart Contract workshop
+## 2. Write the Smart Contract
+In this section we will write a simple Smart Contract code and deploy it to the local Blockchain network.

 ### What the Smart Contract will do?
-TBC
+The Smart Contract has:
+- 4 public attributes (todo)
+- constructor function
+- 4 public functions (todo)

 ### EventTickets Smart Contract code
 * Create in file in contracts directory for your first Smart Contract: